 Are travel expenses covered?

-No, travel expenses are not paid by the program.
+No, travel expenses to/from the program are not paid by the program.

 How much will I be paid?